-From time to time, personal and/or family circumstances may arise that require an untenured Faculty member to need to request that her/his probationary period be extended.
-Upon request, a Faculty member may be granted an extension of the probationary period, which has been traditionally called "tolling" or "stopping the tenure clock."
-The University policy and procedures governing modification of the Faculty probationary period is included in the University Policy Register (see University Policy Register 3342-6-13).
+From time to time, personal and/or family circumstances may arise that require an untenured faculty member to need to request that her/his probationary period be extended.
+Upon request, a faculty member may be granted an extension of the probationary period which has been traditionally called “tolling” or “stopping the tenure clock.”
+The University policy and procedures governing modification of the faculty probationary period is included in the University Policy Register (see University Policy Register 3342-6-13).